 Welcome to the Broken Creek Fishing Guide.
 Broken Creek is situated along with the township of Numurkah.
-It’s a shallow system which resembles a river but home to yellowbelly, trout, redfin and carp.
+It’s a shallow system that resembles a river but is home to yellowbelly, trout, redfin and carp.

 Things to do at Numerkah Broken Creek

 Numurkah is a small country town in the Goulburn valley around 200 kilometres from Melbourne.
 Running along broken creek home to roughly 4000 residents.
 Within the town, you can visit the historical society museum or the Numerkah rose gardens.
 Also the Numurkah information centre.
 There is also a vintage machinery display old town courthouse.
 Nearby towns offer good wineries and good fishing opportunities.

 At Broken Creek, you can catch golden perch ( yellowbelly ), cod, rainbow trout, brown trout, redfin and carp.
 Keep an eye out for local stocking programs for trout and natives.
 Use this link to follow Victorian trout stocking programs.

 If you plan on fishing with bait then scrub worms, earthworms, power bait, yabbies, minnows and mudeye are a great choice.
 You can suspend baits from a float or use a basic running sinker or paternoster rigs to great effect when bait fishing.
 At Broken Creek, you can also have success fishing with a wide range of soft plastics & lures.
 Click here to read our guide on the best lures and plastics to catch redfin.
 If you target cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers which can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colours.
 The new range of Savage Gear swimbaits is also a great option for the larger species.